confluentinc/ksql/docs/how-to-guides/use-lambda-functions.md

 ```

 ## Apply a lambda invocation function
-A lambda invocation function is a [scalar UDF](/developer-guide/ksqldb-reference/scalar-functions) and is used as such.
+A lambda invocation function is a [scalar UDF](/developer-guide/ksqldb-reference/scalar-functions), and you use it like other scalar functions.

-This lambda function transforms both the key and value of a map and produces a new map.
-The key is transformed
+The following example lambda function transforms both the key and value of a map and produces a new map.
+A built-in UDF transforms the key
 into an uppercase string using a built in UDF, and the value is transformed through addition.
 The order of the variables
-matters, the first item in the arguments list, here `k`, is treated as the key and the second, here `v` is treated
+is important: the first item in the arguments list, named `k` this example, is treated as the key, and the second, named `v` this example, is treated
 as the value.
 Pay attention to this if your map has different types.
 Note that `transform` on
 a map requires two lambda functions, while `transform` on an array requires one.
 ```sql